GPRSBirkbeck/BarrowsTodoApp/README.md

       7. Check out the AppNavHost one more time.
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
       9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.
+   3. Think about the domain layer one more time
-   3. review gradle - do I have any unneeded dependencies?
+   4. review gradle - do I have any unneeded dependencies?
-   4. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
+   5. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
-   5. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
+   6. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.
-   6. Reread the instructions one more time, did I do what they asked for?
+   7. Reread the instructions one more time, did I do what they asked for?
+   8. Check threading one more time
-   7. Make it clear in commit history now that basics are complete.
+   9. Make it clear in commit history now that basics are complete.

 "Extended" steps:
 1. Search through all the titles of their to-dos